Postman

 Postcard made of....

 Postcards were printed on various qualities of card (board).
-Some with smooth surface, others rough, some stock heavier, photo paper etc. Then people began to experiment.
-Postcards on picture or both sides received a (printed) wood imitation look, or cotton, silk etc.
+With smooth surface, others rough, some stock heavier, photo paper etc. Then people began to experiment.
+Postcards on picture (or both) sides received a (printed) wood imitation look, or cotton, silk etc.

 But why only printed imitation or thin coated some creative person thought?
-Suddenly postcards were “printed” on leather (guess mainly in the USA), on thin, lightweight wood, or even quite solid, on card made by peat and so on.
+Suddenly postcards were “printed” on leather (guess mainly in the USA), on thin, lightweight or even quite solid piece of wood, metal, or card made by peat, plastic and so on.
 Some creations were not long around, or mailing without envelope was prohibited by postal authorities.
-A problem was also to get the image on the material.
+A problem was often to transfer the image onto the material.
 Most designs are quite simple done because of technical limitations, sometimes hand painted.

 Postcard_finds_curio